EoghyUnscripted/100-Days-Of-Code-Python/README.md

     End:
     Elapsed Days:

+#### Comments

+> Due to starting a new job, training, and working 60 hours a week, my progress during the challenge
+> was put on pause.
+Now that my schedule is back to standard 40 hours, I will be able to continue
+> working toward completing the challenge.
+>
+> Even with the setbacks, completing this challenge is important to me, and I will continue driving
+> my efforts to do so.
+I want to be able to look back and be proud of this accomplishment.

 ## Level 3 - Advanced

 In this section are days 32-58 in which the course covers advanced topics in Python programming.